 Our medical device engineering methodologies are optimized to keep expenses low and design times down.
 We know how to minimize the total duration of the project to maximize your return on investment – all while keeping your bottom-line costs at a minimum.
 Plus, our reverse engineering service allows our clients to quickly create prototypes and utilize prior work to generate all the necessary documentation required for regulatory approval – all without compromising quality.

 Working with Sterling also allows you to design your device under Sterling’s quality system.
 Sterling is ISO 13485 registered and its quality systems and practices are compliant with standards IEC 62304, ISO 14971, 93/42/EEC, and IEC 60601.
 Therefore Sterling’s ISO certifications allow its start-up and established medical device customers to streamline their auditing process and speed up regulatory approvals since Sterling meets these standards throughout the whole medical device engineering process.

 If you’re looking to market your medical device then you need to pay attention to ISO 14971 and IEC 62304.
 Otherwise, you may wind up having to redesign your whole product, resulting in slower time to market and unforeseen increased costs.

-Every process of the medical device lifecycle requires careful attention to risk: from software engineering planning to implementation to testing to final reporting.
-At Sterling Medical Devices, we’ve guided our partners through the risk management process on over 500 projects, helping to give them an advantage in their respective marketplaces and successful medical device engineering experience.
+Every process of the medical device lifecycle requires careful attention to risk: from device engineering planning to implementation to testing to final reporting.
+At Sterling Medical Devices, we’ve guided our partners through the risk management process on over 1100 projects, helping to give them an advantage in their respective marketplaces and successful medical device engineering experience.